thosuperman/SoftwareEngineerChallenge/README.md

     Java Version:
     ```java
-	public interface Queue[T] {
+	public interface Queue<T> {
 	    public Queue<T> enQueue(T t);
-	    #Removes the element at the beginning of the immutable queue, and returns the new queue.
+	    // Removes the element at the beginning of the immutable queue, and returns the new queue.
 	    public Queue<T> deQueue();
 	    public T head();
 	    public boolean isEmpty();